GABA Probiotic, LP815®

 GI performance

-GABA Probiotic is derived from a natural Lactiplantibacillus plantarum strain that survives the harsh conditions of the gut to produce GABA.
+LP815 is derived from a natural Lactiplantibacillus plantarum strain that survives the harsh conditions of the gut to produce GABA.

 Prolonged release

-Unlike traditional GABA supplements which deliver a bolus dose of GABA resulting in an immediate but transient spike of GABA levels that is gone in a few hours, GABA Probiotic offers a consistent and prolonged time release of GABA, and has been studied and evaluated for its ability to provide extended and consistent stress, irritability, and sleep modulation throughout the day and night.
+Unlike traditional GABA supplements which deliver a bolus dose of GABA resulting in an immediate but transient spike of GABA levels that is gone in a few hours, LP815 offers a consistent and prolonged time release of GABA, and has been studied and evaluated for its ability to provide extended and consistent stress, irritability, and sleep modulation throughout the day and night.

 Lower dosage for greater application flexibility